-In the safe zone, each family shakes their hands and touches their shoulders.
-Do not touch the face or other areas.
+In the safe zone, each homes shakes their hands and touches their shoulders.
+Do not touch the face, head or other areas.

 It is important that volunteers visiting the home stay healthy to avoid the spread of diseases and pathogens to children in the home.
 If you can not volunteer because of illness, please notify us directly or home if visiting regularly.

-If you have a small child at home asking you to pick up and hug a lot, don't pick it up.
-Instead, point it to the only hand holding that hand.
+If you have a small child at a home asking you to pick up and hug a lot, don't pick the child up.
+Instead, point the child to the hand holding their hand.
 This is because the child may be suffering from attachment problems.